 “Safety culture can be understood as the aspects or parts of the organisational culture that influence attitudes and behaviors, which have an impact on the level of safety in the organisation.” — Nielsen

-Building a safety culture goes deeper than a mere set of rules.
+Building a culture of physical, emotional and cyber safety goes deeper than a mere set of rules.
 It involves changing attitudes, creating new processes and cultivating safer behaviours.
 Ultimately, a positive safety culture encourages compliance to safety policies and creates an environment of accountability that, in the long run, will keep your business running smoothly.
 After all, everyone works together better when they’re on the same page.

 The question is, where do you begin?
 We’ve gathered simple and effective ways you can shift the safety culture within your organisation, to create tangible benefits for your company and your employees.